Advertisement

 Cognitive behavioral therapy (CBT) is often the first form of treatment sleep medicine specialists recommend for sleep disorders like IH.

-Living with idiopathic hypersomnia (IH) isn’t easy.
-Struggling with excessive daytime sleepiness no matter how much you sleep at night can have a huge impact on your everyday life, making it hard to perform at work or school, and to participate in activities with friends and family.
-However, there are treatment options that can help.
+Living with idiopathic hypersomnia (IH) isn’t always easy.
+Experiencing excessive daytime sleepiness—no matter how much you sleep at night—can have a large impact on your everyday life.
+For example, it can make it hard to perform your best at work or school and to participate in activities with friends and family.
+But there are treatment options that can help.

-IH is generally treated by a sleep medicine specialist.
-This is a healthcare provider that specializes in treating sleep disorders.
-Sleep medicine specialists may work with other providers in a sleep center, or they may have their own practice.
+Idiopathic hypersomnia is generally treated by a sleep medicine specialist.
+This is a healthcare provider (HCP) who specializes in treating sleep disorders.
+Sleep medicine specialists may work with other HCPs in a sleep center or they may have their own practice.

 Medications used to treat IH